Cyber Monday on course for another record

 "It's better than we were expecting," Best added.
 "But this may be a shift to people buying earlier, rather than an increase in the total volume of online sales for the whole holiday shopping period."

-In 2010, Cyber Monday sales topped $1 billion, making it the heaviest day of online spending ever, according to comScore Inc SCOR.O.
-This year, the firm expects Cyber Monday sales to exceed last year's tally.
+In 2010, Cyber Monday sales topped $1 billion, making it the heaviest day of online spending ever, according to comScore Inc. This year, the firm expects Cyber Monday sales to exceed last year's tally.

 "This will be the biggest day for retail sales online ever," said John Squire of IBM's Smarter Commerce initiative.
 "Retailers are doing a great job promoting and discounting to consumers on the days they want to shop."